KevinAst/feature-u/docs/detail.md

    These aspects are promoted directly by the base **feature-u** package.
-   They provide very rudimentary capabilities, such as feature enablement, public API, and application life-cycle hooks.
+   They provide very rudimentary capabilities, such as feature enablement, Public Face, and application life-cycle hooks.

 1. [**Extendable aspects**](#extendable-aspects):